 Declarative tools such as Workflow & Process Builder have been an Admin’s best friend for many years, but this may change in the near future…

-Salesforce have publically stated that they will no longer be enhancing Workflow rules, and any new functionality will come through the Process Builder product.
-If you are using Workflow rules, don’t worry though, they aren’t going anywhere and Salesforce will continue to support them.
+Salesforce has publically stated that they will no longer be enhancing Workflow rules or Process Builder.
+If you are using these tools, don’t worry though, they aren’t going anywhere and Salesforce will continue to support them.

 If you are unfamiliar with Flow, I highly recommend you check out this extremely powerful tool that is comparable to how Apex code works, but with a point-and-click interface.
-Although nothing is confirmed, Flow could be the future of Admin automation…
+If you are looking to future proof your skills, it looks like Flow is the future.

 Salesforce Flow is the most powerful automation tool that Admin’s have at their disposal.
 If a Salesforce automation tool reaches its limitations, you would usually turn to a Developer to implement Apex, but Flow’s comparably powerful.
 With Flow you can…